How the Broad community is responding to COVID-19

 A team led by Broad core institute member Feng Zhang and McGovern Fellows Omar Abudayyeh and Jonathan Gootenberg has released a new diagnostics assay called STOP (SHERLOCK Testing in One Pot) COVID.
 The STOPCovid test can be run in an hour as a single-step reaction with minimal handling, advancing the CRISPR-based SHERLOCK diagnostic technology closer to a point-of-care or at-home testing tool.
 Visit STOPCovid.science for the latest protocol and updates.

 April 29, 2020

-A team led by Cheri Ackerman, Cameron Myhrvold, Catherine Freije, Gowtham Thakku, core institute member Paul Blainey, and institute member Pardis Sabeti combined the SHERLOCK CRISPR-based diagnostic with the miniaturization of microfluidics for a flexible, sensitive diagnostic platform.
+A team led by Cheri Ackerman, Cameron Myhrvold, Catherine Freije, Gowtham Thakku, core institute member Paul Blainey, and Pardis Sabeti combined the SHERLOCK CRISPR-based diagnostic with the miniaturization of microfluidics for a flexible, sensitive diagnostic platform.
 The platform, called CARMEN (Combinatorial Arrayed Reactions for Multiplexed Evaluation of Nucleic acids), uses new microfluidics chips that can run thousands of tests simultaneously for same-day results, and could someday be harnessed for broad public-health efforts.
 Learn more in Nature.